 Learn how and when to stop trading, even if you want to continue.

 Trading is a game of odds.
 It doesn’t matter the outcome of any particular trade.
-It doesn’t even matter the result of any particular trading day, or week or month.
+It doesn’t even matter the result of any particular trading day, week, or month.

-What it does matter, it’s the result that you have after a big amount of trades.
+What does matter, it’s the result that you have after a big amount of trades.